-I have four exciting and creative online courses.
-They are on the Coursecraft platform.
+I have 10 exciting and creative online courses.
+They are on the Kajabi platform.
 It is easy to sign up with your email and a password, and that is all that you need to access the course.
-As with all my courses once you’ve enrolled and paid, you’ll have access to the course material forever!
+In my shorter courses once you’ve enrolled and paid, you have access to the course material forever!
 You can devour it all in one weekend or take things slow.
 It’s your choice!
 It is not a class that you join with the tutor each week, on my courses you watch the short videos, then have a go.

 My courses are self paced; you can complete them in your own time.
-It may be a binge for a day, or spread over 6 weeks.
-You have lifetime access to the course.
+It may be a binge for a day, or spread over weeks.
 You log on and off when you want to.
 There is no weekly timetable.

 Creative Concertina Sketchbooks 1 – Buildings

 How wild is your garden? – A mini 25 minute lesson

 Free Up Your Sketchbook and Grow – Six week course to free up and develop a personal response

 They are suitable for new artists and those more experienced artists who want to learn new techniques.
 I first started making them after touring the world ?
 (Sydney, Barcelona, Carcassonne, Whitstable, York, Cambridge) with a one/two day workshop using concertina sketchbooks in a fun, freeing way.

 I like to share my techniques learnt over the years, I want to give you the tools and confidence to develop your books in a loose, creative, and often collage way.
 If you have a lovely new sketchbook and don’t know where to start on those pristine white pages then this is the course for you.
 You will learn how to use mixed media in your sketchbook, using many creative techniques and exciting mark making ideas.
 I want to help you free up and respond to the world around you.

 My online courses are perfect if you find yourself too busy to attend classes and cannot find a suitable sketchbook class and you are happy to work around your own commitments